 Koi pond –

 You can find this beautiful fish swimming in the pond.
-These ponds have become popular all over the world and for this reason. you can find these amazing fish species all over the world.
+These ponds have become popular all over the world for this reason. you can find these amazing fish species all over the world.

 Cold climates –